-Our websites are built to be compliant to ADA (Section 508) and WCAG 2.0 A and AA levels.
+Our websites are built to be compliant with ADA (Section 508) and WCAG 2.0 A and AA levels.
 This means that when your website launches, we guarantee that we deliver you a site that meets these levels.
 Our website content and design teams train to deliver accessible websites.
 We use the four WCAG principles to build our content and designs:

-We know that websites always change which is why we go a step further.
+We know that websites always change, which is why we go a step further.
 Our trainers use CivicPlus best practices to teach your staff to keep your content and design elements accessible and up-to-date with the latest ADA/WCAG standards.
 This might mean that they teach staff to include alternative text when they upload pictures or teach a webmaster to write content with a screen reader in mind.

 Code-Based Updates and Rollouts

 We ensure that any new accessibility regulations that require code changes are done automatically for you.
 Our code changes are done quarterly with no additional effort required on your part.

 Regulations update at least annually by the W3C (World Wide Web Consortium), an organization that publishes the WCAG guidelines, and intermittently by the U.S. legislative system, which updates the Section 508 regulations.
 Our product team closely follows these regulations and provides regular updates to clients via our CivicPlus website, blog articles, webinars, and other publications.
 We also update our own CivicPlus best practices to ensure that we continue to build sites that are up-to-date with the latest compliance regulations.

 Although we deliver a compliant website, as well as training and ongoing education, we know that even the best sites need an occasional check.